ingadhoc/sale/sale_order_type_invoice_policy/README.rst

 Add to sale order type invoice policy field with possible values:

-* Defined by Product: default odoo behaviour, invoice qty will be computed considering product configuration.
+#.
+Defined by Product: default odoo behaviour, invoice qty will be computed considering product configuration.
+#.
+Prepaid- Block Reserve and Delivery: They cannot reserve or deliver products until the invoice for the total has been created and is fully paid.
+#.
+Prepaid- Block Delivery: They cannot deliver products until the invoice for the total has been created and is fully paid.
-* Ordered quantities: overwrites product behaviour so that all lines are considered as "ordered quantities" no matter product configuration, once order is confirmed all products should be invoiced.
+#.
+Ordered quantities: overwrites product behaviour so that all lines are considered as "ordered quantities" no matter product configuration, once order is confirmed all products should be invoiced.
-* Before Delivery: similar than ordered quantities but it requires a pay invoice for every line before order confirmation.
+#.
+Before Delivery: similar than ordered quantities but it requires a pay invoice for every line before order confirmation.
-* This module is also integrated with sale_usability_return_invoicing so that returns for "Before Delivery" or "Ordered quantities" can be returned.
+#.
+This module is also integrated with sale_usability_return_invoicing so that returns for "Before Delivery" or "Ordered quantities" can be returned.

 Installation
 ============